Leave a Message

 The First Year After an Election is the Best for Real Estate

-While presidential election years may cause consumer weariness, another study looked at how the housing market performs after too.
+While presidential election years may cause consumer weariness, another study looked at how the housing market performs after, too.

 Meyers Research and Zonda, a leading real estate research firm, found additional data that the year following an election can be the best of the presidential term for home sales.